During any bingo occasion conducted by an organization, the organization is directly responsible for the:

 (d) The board may adopt rules to:

 (1) specify the manner in which a linked bingo game must be played and how the linked bingo prizes must be awarded;

 (2) specify the records to be maintained by a linked bingo game provider;

 (3) require the submission of periodic reports by the linked bingo game provider and specify the content of the reports;

 (4) establish the qualifications required to be licensed as a linked bingo game provider; and

 (5) any other matter involving the operation of a linked bingo game.

 In addition to the requirements of subdivision 8, the following requirements and restrictions apply when linked bingo games are played exclusively on electronic bingo devices.

 (a) The permitted premises must be:

-(1) a premises licensed for the on-sale of intoxicating liquor or on-sale 3.2 percent malt beverages; or
+(1) a premises licensed for the on-sale or off-sale of intoxicating liquor or 3.2 percent malt beverages, except for a general food store or drug store permitted to sell alcoholic beverages under section 340A.405, subdivision 1; or